luuquangtrung/luuquangtrung.github.io/_news/2022-04-01_luu2023dcoflow_accepted.md

 ---
 layout: post
-title: Paper DCoflow has been accepted
+title: Our paper "*DCoflow: Deadline-Aware Scheduling Algorithm for Coflows in Datacenter Networks*" has been accepted to IFIP Networking
 date: 2022-04-01 09:00:00-0400
 inline: false
 related_posts: false